• Home

 In this article, I see network marketing as “red” and party plan as “blue”.
 You will soon understand why there can be no purple.

 Both network marketing and party plan companies have independent sales forces who earn commissions on personal sales and bonuses on the sales to and by others.
-That is why both are multilevel marketing companies, because each has a multilevel compensation plan.
+That is why both are multilevel marketing companies because each has a multilevel compensation plan.

 While similar in many ways, however, there are important differences between them in naming conventions, sales techniques, pricing strategies, compensation, and productivity.